Early screening essential to help close health gap

-“There are some good news stories, such as reductions in trachoma,” she said.
-“Rheumatic heart disease is still a problem, but it’s hopeful that with good interventions that’s going to reduce over time, with improvements in the social circumstances that actually predispose to the condition; over-crowding, poor access to health care services, and inadequate treatment of throat infections.
+“There are several good news stories, such as reductions in trachoma,” she said.
+“Rheumatic heart disease is still a problem, but it’s hopeful that with good interventions that’s going to reduce over time, with improvements in the social circumstances that actually predispose to the condition; over-crowding, and reducing poor access to health care services.

 Access to health care services, particularly quality primary health care, remains a major issue for many Aboriginal and Torres Strait Islander people, according to Dr Couzos.